Uniswap/interface/README.md

 #### Updating secret environment variables

 Things like API keys must not be checked into GitHub.
 They should be stored as a GH secret.
 They can be added to our repo on GH by following [these instructions](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).
-To get access the environment variable from the deployed iOS app you must ensure the following:
+In order for the production build of the app to use the correct environment variables you must ensure the following:

-1. The variable is access with `process.env.SECRET_VARIABLE` ([example](https://github.com/Uniswap/mobile/blob/main/src/config.ts#L54))
+1. The variable is accessed with `process.env.SECRET_VARIABLE` ([example](https://github.com/Uniswap/mobile/blob/main/src/config.ts#L54))
-2. The variable is added to the workflow file ([example](https://github.com/Uniswap/mobile/blob/main/.github/workflows/fastlane.yml#L14))
+2. The variable is added to the Fastlane workflow file ([example](https://github.com/Uniswap/mobile/blob/main/.github/workflows/fastlane.yml#L14))
-3. The variable is added to the iOS bundle step ([example](https://github.com/Uniswap/mobile/blob/main/.github/workflows/fastlane.yml#L115))
+3. The variable is added to the iOS bundle step of the Fastlane workflow ([example](https://github.com/Uniswap/mobile/blob/main/.github/workflows/fastlane.yml#L115))
 4. Finally you should add them into your own .env.local file and then upload them to 1Password using the command `yarn upload-env-local`.

 To understand why these steps are needed some additional reading is: